Do you fancy discovering an under-explored part of central London? Better make a weekend of it!

 Rain or shine, try it out; the Vintage Vauxhall Market brings together culture and community through conversation.

 The Workshop, 1 Whitgift Street, London SE11

-Second Sunday of every month
+Second Sunday of every month (until October)

 Great space to visit, participate and engage in contemporary art.
 Pump House Gallery is housed in a Victorian pump house that was used to irrigate Battersea Park.